SCBI-ForestGEO/McGregor_climate-sensitivity-variation/manuscript/paper_outline.md

 **1. Why do larger trees suffer greater growth declines during drought?**

 1.0.
 Our forest displays the same trend as most forests globally (Bennett et al. 2015).
+(Note that Bennett et al. 2015 identified only one study on tree growth responses to drought in the Eastern US temperate deciduous biome.
+We know little about how tree size shapes drought response in this biome.)

 1.1.
 Height is a strong predictor of drought stress.